Shoulder Pain Treatment in Central London — Reach Overhead Again

 Will I need surgery for a rotator-cuff tear?

 Most non-traumatic rotator-cuff problems do not need surgery first.
-The CSAW trial (BMJ 2018) showed subacromial decompression for impingement gave no benefit over structured exercise.
+The CSAW trial (The Lancet, 2018) found arthroscopic subacromial decompression for impingement gave no meaningful benefit over no surgery, and structured exercise is the recommended starting point.
 For degenerative cuff tears, many respond to a 12-week loading programme; surgery is reserved for traumatic full-thickness tears or persistent disabling symptoms after rehab.
 We will refer if your presentation calls for it.

 How long does frozen shoulder take to resolve?